AuthorizeNet/accept-sample-app/README.md

 ![Accept Hosted Screenshot](screenshots/accept-hosted.png "Screenshots showing Accept Hosted.")

 The sample application shows how to:
 1. Request an Accept Hosted form token using the Authorize.Net API (GetHostedPaymentForm)
 2. Incorporate Accept Hosted into your existing payment flow (Home page, Hosted Pay button)
 3. Display a custom receipt using the transaction response.

 ### Apple Pay On The Web
-Authorize.Net supports Apple Pay on the Web in addition to our inapp Apple Pay Support.
+Authorize.Net supports Apple Pay on the Web in addition to our in-app Apple Pay Support.

 ![Apple Pay Screenshot](screenshots/apple-pay.png "Screenshots showing Apple Pay on the Web.")

 In this sample we demonstrate how to:

 1. Integrate with the ApplePay.js library
 2. Validate your merchant identity from your server.
 3. Complete the transaction by passing the Apple Pay payment data in the Authorize.Net createTransaction API.